Khalil Sakakini: Views and opinions

 Sakakini, listing some of the punishments to be meted out: bomb and shoot the British and Jewish invaders, torch Jewish fields and orange groves, ambush routine traffic, block roads, derail trains, cut power lines.
 He continued: "The battle in Palestine is in full force...
 Victory is in the hands of God...
 If we live, we shall live with honor.
 If we die - we shall die with honor.

-During the 1936–39 Arab revolt in Palestine, Khalil Sakakini applauded the Arab attacks on Jews, but worried that the violence looked bad in the eyes of the public because 'the Jews controlled the newspapers and radio'.
+During the 1936–39 Arab revolt in Palestine, Sakakini applauded the Arab attacks on Jews, but worried that the violence looked bad in the eyes of the public because 'the Jews controlled the newspapers and radio'.
 Therefore, Sakakini had to conclude, that 'the sword was mightier than the book'.
 For a grenade attack on a Jewish civilian train, he praised the "heroes" responsible.
 After the attack on Jerusalem's Edison cinema that left three dead, he wrote:

 "There is no other heroism like this, except the heroism of Sheikh al-Qassam".

 "I feel the pain of the troubles, whether they fall on Arabs or on the English or on the Jews.
 For that reason you will sometimes find me on the side of the Arabs, at others times on the side of the English, and still other times on the side of the Jews.
 And if there were animals who suffered from even a faint whiff of these troubles, I would sometimes be on the side of the animals.
 Khalil Sakakini also came to believe that Nazi Germany might weaken the British and 'liberate Palestine from the Jew', and therefore supported the Nazis.
 He wrote that Adolf Hitler had opened the World's eyes to Jewish world power, and that Germany had stood up to the Jews and put them in their place, much like Mussolini had done with the British.

 Sakakini vehemently opposed allowing Holocaust survivors into Palestine, arguing that a human problem needed to be solved by all humanity.
 While saddened by events such as the Struma disaster, he felt that the passengers were in fact invaders.
 An independent Palestinian Arab government should have used force to prevent them from landing, and he felt that while elderly Jews could come to live out their last years as had happened in the past, a thriving Jewish community under British protection should be forbidden.
-Khalil Sakakini believed that the Holocaust was being exploited parasitically by Jews demanding a homeland in Palestine, who he said would throw the Arabs out as soon as they got their homeland.
+Sakakini believed that the Holocaust was being exploited parasitically by Jews demanding a homeland in Palestine, who he said would throw the Arabs out as soon as they got their homeland.
 Due to the Jewish influence in the United States, he believed that their right to vote in that country should be revoked.

 Sakakini was a lifelong advocate of social reform.
 He tried to inculcate principles of students' liberation, sex education, socialist and other progressive ideas, and believed in free mingling of the sexes.